To The Top

 Graduate Teaching Orientation (GTO) for Teaching Assistants & Graduate Instructors

-GTO takes place during the week prior the start of any regular semester.
-This orientation is required for all graduate students before the first semester of teaching or assisting with teaching at MU.
+Graduate Teaching Orientation (GTO) takes place during the week prior to the start of any regular semester.
+This orientation is required for all graduate students (domestic and international) before the first semester of teaching or assisting with teaching (such as leading recitation, grading, etc.) at the University of Missouri.

 Residency Requirement Waiver